An insurance fraudster in the UK who made four false claims to Zurich

 : “Turner’s lavish lifestyle turned him into a drug producer and persistent insurance fraudster, which has seen him jailed as a convicted criminal.

 “The reality now for fraudsters is that IFED and insurers are working together to bring to justice those who think they can make easy money at someone else’s expense.”

-The drugs alongside the fraud have seen Turner imprisoned for 20 months.
+Turner has been imprisoned for 20 months.